KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession3/docs/ws1-navigation/1navigation.md

 1. In your terminal, type `pwd` <i class="fa fa-share fa-rotate-180"></i> in your CLI to see your current directory. `pwd` stands for **p**rint **w**orking **d**irectory.
    {% hint style='info' %}
 You should be in your home directory.
-On Macs, you will see `~` after your prompt.
-On Windows, you will see `C:\Users\[Your log in name]\`.
+You will see `~` after your prompt.
 We will refer to this directory as your home directory in the remainder of the worksheet.
     {% endhint %}

 1. Open a file explorer by using the following command for your operating system (click on the tab for your operating system)